ACXReader/ACXReader.github.io/_posts/2023-06-30-is-there-an-illusion-of-moral-decline.md

 I think their measures of “objective morality” are not very good.
 Their evidence that morality has actually stayed the same over time is proof by exhaustion - a giant pile of hundreds of polls nobody wants to sort through - without much work to show that these polls bear on the question.
 Four issues are particularly concerning: timescale, accuracy, measurement, and sensitivity.

- _ **Timescale:** _The paper claims to be measuring this effect since 1949, but this only applies to subjective perceptions of decline.
+_**Timescale:** _The paper claims to be measuring this effect since 1949, but this only applies to subjective perceptions of decline.
 Their measurements of “objective” morality don’t go back nearly as far.
-Only one of their hundred-odd polls goes back as far as the 1960s; three more are from the 1970s[1](/p/is-there-an-illusion-of-moral-decline#footnote-1-131849352).
+Only one of their hundred-odd polls goes back as far as the 1960s; three more are from the 1970s[^1].
 The overwhelming majority analyze the period 2000 - 2015.

 But when people say “there was more morality back in the good old days”, they rarely mean “in 2000 compared to 2015”.
 Even if moral decline were constant and linear, 2000 - 2015 might be too short a period for ordinary people to notice the difference.

 If the few ‘60s and ‘70s polls were good, this might provide proof of concept that the same trends detected there were continuing through the 2000 - 2015 period.
 But the ‘60s and ‘70s polls are not good.

- _ **Accuracy:**_ The lone “objective” polling series which goes back to the ‘60s is “Is there any area near where you live -- that is, within a mile -- where you would be afraid to walk alone at night?”
+_**Accuracy:**_ The lone “objective” polling series which goes back to the ‘60s is “Is there any area near where you live -- that is, within a mile -- where you would be afraid to walk alone at night?”
 I think it’s the same question represented [here](https://www.chegg.com/homework-help/questions-and-answers/figure-shows-people-s-responses-time-question-area-near-live-within-mile-would-afraid-walk-q111272165), which looks like this:

 [![](https://substackcdn.com/image/fetch/w_1456,c_limit,f_auto,q_auto:good,fl_progressive:steep/https%3A%2F%2Fsubstack-post-media.s3.amazonaws.com%2Fpublic%2Fimages%2F7a44548d-1f3e-4399-af52-65a905c65f52_547x397.png)](https://substackcdn.com/image/fetch/f_auto,q_auto:good,fl_progressive:steep/https%3A%2F%2Fsubstack-post-media.s3.amazonaws.com%2Fpublic%2Fimages%2F7a44548d-1f3e-4399-af52-65a905c65f52_547x397.png)

 The graph agrees that the difference between the 1960s and today is 34% vs. 37%, ie pretty trivial.

-But the crime rate data shows about 2.5x more violent crime today ([source](https://www.everycrsreport.com/files/20180620_R45236_2331bb4395e5bc18cafc200727ecad1748db8880.html))[2](/p/is-there-an-illusion-of-moral-decline#footnote-2-131849352):
+But the crime rate data shows about 2.5x more violent crime today ([source](https://www.everycrsreport.com/files/20180620_R45236_2331bb4395e5bc18cafc200727ecad1748db8880.html))[^2]:

 [![](https://substackcdn.com/image/fetch/w_1456,c_limit,f_auto,q_auto:good,fl_progressive:steep/https%3A%2F%2Fsubstack-post-media.s3.amazonaws.com%2Fpublic%2Fimages%2F9403a12e-7399-4898-9838-6611882aad14_577x385.png)](https://substackcdn.com/image/fetch/f_auto,q_auto:good,fl_progressive:steep/https%3A%2F%2Fsubstack-post-media.s3.amazonaws.com%2Fpublic%2Fimages%2F9403a12e-7399-4898-9838-6611882aad14_577x385.png)